NVIDIA/NeMo/nemo_tools/README.rst

 Introduction
 ------------

 NeMo's nemo_tools is a python package that is installed with the nemo_toolkit.
-See :ref:`main-readme` for installation guide.
+See NeMo `README.rst <https://github.com/NVIDIA/NeMo/blob/main/README.rst>`_ for installation guide.

 Additional requirements
 ------------------------